 At Kokomo High School, we strive to provide an array of food options with a safe dining experience.
-We have four student lunch lines, a salad bar, and two ala carte lines for students to have variety.
-Students are to throw away any and all food that they do not eat.
+We have four student lunch lines, a salad bar, and two ala carte lines for students to have a variety.
+Students are to throw away all the food that they do not eat.
 Waste containers are located in the aisles for convenience.
-Students are allowed to eat in the foyer area, and any and all trash should be disposed of as well.
+Students are allowed to eat in the foyer area and should dispose of all trash.
 School conduct is to be followed at all times during lunch.
 Skipping in lines is very unfair and is not permitted.
 The cafeteria staff is to be treated in a respectful and courteous manner at all times.
 If an individual cannot handle this, then his/her dining experience will be one of seclusion for a period of time determined by an administrator.